microsoft/Industry-Accelerator-Media/README.md

-# Media Accelerator
+# Media and Communications Accelerator
 Hello ISVs, SIs, Partners and Customers - Your success is our goal.
-This Repository helps you to Connect, Extend, Build and Contribute to Microsoft Media Industry Accelerator.
+This Repository helps you to Connect, Extend, Build and Contribute to Microsoft Media and Communications Industry Accelerator.

 # Table of Contents

-* Media Accelerator
+* Media and Communications Accelerator

   * [Introduction](#Microsoft-Dynamics-365-Announces-Industry-Accelerators)
   * [Overview](#Overview-of-the-Industry-Media-Accelerator)